-- 15. To promote and maintain high standards of conduct by NECA members and coopted members. - To ensure the NECA members and co-opted members observe the Members' Code of Conduct. - 17.
-To advise the Leadership Board on the adoption or revision of the Members' Code of Conduct.
+- To promote and maintain high standards of conduct by NECA members and coopted members. - 16.
+To ensure the NECA members and co-opted members observe the Members' Code of Conduct.

-- 18. To monitor the operation of the Members' Code of Conduct. - 19.
+- 17. To advise the Leadership Board on the adoption or revision of the Members' Code of Conduct. - 18.
+To monitor the operation of the Members' Code of Conduct. - 19.
 To advise, train or arrange to train the NECA members and co-opted members on matters relating to the Members' Code of Conduct and Disclosable Pecuniary Interests. - 20.
 To grant dispensations to the NECA members and co-opted members from requirements relating to interests set out in the Members' Code of Conduct. - 21.
 To monitor complaints received by the NECA in respect of Member conduct. - 22.
 To review the Whistleblowing Policy and recommend any changes to the Monitoring Officer for consideration by the Leadership Board. - 23.
 To conduct hearings following investigation and determine complaints made against members and co-opted members (including following requests for review). - 24.
 Where a member or co-opted member is found to have failed to comply with the Code of Conduct to take such action as may be necessary to promote and maintain high standards of conduct, in accordance with the powers available to the Committee. - 25.
 To review the assessment criteria for complaints against members and co-opted members (included in the Authority's adopted local arrangements) as it considers appropriate from time to time and recommend any changes to the Monitoring Officer for consideration by the Leadership Board. - 26.
 To undertake such further functions as may be the responsibility of the Committee under the NECA's adopted local arrangements in relation to the handling of complaints against members and co-opted members. - 27.
-To appoint when required a Governance Sub-committee to conduct hearings and determine complaints of breaches of the Code of Conduct for Members and for granting dispensations for members with registerable and non-registerable personal interests to enable Members to participate and vote at committee meetings.
+To appoint when required a Standards Sub-committee to conduct hearings and determine complaints of breaches of the Code of Conduct for Members and for granting dispensations for members with registerable and non-registerable personal interests to enable Members to participate and vote at committee meetings. - 28.
+To appoint, when required, a Sub-committee for purposes determined by the Audit and Standards Committee, in relation to the discharge of its role.

-- Nothing in these terms of reference shall confer upon the Governance Committee the power to regulate or control the finances of the NECA, in order to ensure that section 102(3) of the Local Government Act 1972 is not contravened. - 2.
-The two co-opted Independent Members of the Governance Committee will fulfil the roles of Chair and Vice Chair of the Committee and will be appointed by the Leadership Board.
-Co-opted members can attend and speak at meetings of the Governance Committee to which they are appointed but cannot vote. - 3.
-The Localism Act 2011 requires the Combined Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Governance Committee makes its decision on an allegation about a Members'

-conduct which has been investigated and at other times when considered appropriate.
-An Independent Person's views may also be sought by a Member who is the subject of a misconduct complaint.

-- 4. The Members' Code of Conduct and all codes and protocols can be found in Part 6 Codes of Conduct and Protocols. - 5.
-Substitute members may be appointed for voting members of the Governance Committee.
+1. Nothing in these terms of reference shall confer upon the Audit and Standards Committee the power to regulate or control the finances of the NECA, in order to ensure that section 102(3) of the Local Government Act 1972 is not contravened.

+- 2. The two co-opted Independent Members of the Audit and Standards Committee will fulfil the roles of Chair and Vice Chair of the Committee and will be appointed by the Leadership Board.
+Co-opted members can attend and speak at meetings of the Audit and Standards Committee to which they are appointed but cannot vote. - 3.
+The Localism Act 2011 requires the Combined Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Audit and Standards Committee makes its decision on an allegation about a Members' conduct which has been investigated and at other times when considered appropriate.
+An Independent Person's views may also be sought by a Member who is the subject of a misconduct complaint. - 4.
+The Members' Code of Conduct and all codes and protocols can be found in Part 6 Codes of Conduct and Protocols. - Substitute members may be appointed for voting members of the Audit and Standards Committee.
 The substitute member will be a member of the Constituent Authority's Standards or Audit Committee.
-There are no substitute members for Governance Sub-committee.
+There are no substitute members for a Sub-committee.

-Governance Sub-committee
+Standards Sub-committee